censorship-no/ceno-docs/user-manual/en/browser/troubleshooting.md

 > **Technical note:** This may happen if another application is already listening on TCP ports `127.0.0.1:8077` or `127.0.0.1:8078`.

-## A page shows unexpected content (like a block message)
+## A page shows bogus content (like a block message)

 CENO was able to contact a web server directly and retrieve content from it.
-Unfortunately, someone interfered with the connection and directed it to an illegitimate server.
+Unfortunately, someone intercepted the connection and directed it to an illegitimate server.

 This usually means that the site is blocked by your access provider or country.
 However, this particular error can only happen when you are accessing the site via plain HTTP instead of the more secure, encrypted HTTPS protocol.